SciNim/nimfftw3/README.md

 ### Documentations

-API Documentations with some : https://scinim.github.io/nimfftw3/
+API Documentations with some examples : https://scinim.github.io/nimfftw3/

 FFTW3 official documentation : http://www.fftw.org/fftw3_doc/

 ### Example

+See ``tests/testall.nim`` for example of FFT using Seq and Tensor.

 ## Contributing and evolution